 Appeals are complex.
 Our firm is located in Florida and provides services across the state for appeals in civil and criminal cases.
 Clients rely on Brownstone Law Firm to advance their appellate litigation issues before all Florida Courts of Appeal.
-Our Florida appeal lawyers will file the notice of appeal with the proper court.
+Our Florida appellate attorneys will file the notice of appeal with the proper court.
 We will then prepare the record on appeal for your case as well as the briefs before the appellate courts.
 Connect with our appeal lawyers to review your case and discuss your appellate case in Florida.

 The Florida criminal appeal attorneys at Brownstone Law work with clients convicted of court crimes.
 We often appear at sentencing or post-trial in order to prepare for the criminal appeal and argue for a reduced sentence.

 Appellate practice is all we do.
 Our Florida criminal appellate law firm can represent clients in civil and criminal appeals throughout Florida, and we are able to practice in every circuit court of appeal throughout the state.
 Appeals from the county go to a three judge panel where a panel of appeal judges review your cases for errors of law or fact.
 An criminal appeal in Florida can result in a new trial or over-turning a jury verdict.
 Our firm also handles federal white collar crime appeals in all US Circuit Courts.
 We provide personal attention and professional counsel in all areas of federal and state appellate practice, including civil and criminal appeals.
 Our Florida criminal appeal lawyers are able to provide skill in a broad range of legal matters throughout the state of Florida and within the federal courts.
-Our appellate attorneys in Florida also handle post-conviction motions in Florida, writs of habeas corpus, federal appeals in Florida, and motions to vacate sentence.
+Our Florida appellate attorneys also handle post-conviction motions in Florida, writs of habeas corpus, federal appeals in Florida, and motions to vacate sentence.
 Most post-conviction motions are governed under the Florida Rules of Criminal Procedure.

 The Florida federal appellate attorneys at our law firm can handle civil appeals in Florida and before the Eleventh Circuit Court of Appeals.
 Our appellate law firm also represent clients in habeas corpus and criminal appeals.
 The firm also represents clients across Florida in Hollywood Florida courts of appeals, Miramar Florida appellate courts, appeals court in Palm Bay, and appellate courts in Lakeland Florida.
 During a federal trial, the judge has the discretion to allow witnesses or new evidence from either party.
 If the judge misapplies the law, allows evidence or facts to come into the court or be heard by a jury, the grounds for appealing become stronger and the chances of success increase.